shway0/Gpt/drafts/act_I/chapter_05.md

 "The Sphere was designed to be accessed, not removed," Sutra confirmed.
 "Attempting to separate it from its pedestal would likely trigger catastrophic energy release.
 However, brief physical contact would allow partial knowledge transfer—enough to significantly advance your understanding of the Forgotten Path."

+As Wei's projected awareness studied the chamber, he became aware of another presence—the void-touched entity he had glimpsed the previous night.
+It stood in a shadowed alcove, watching him with its luminescent blue eyes.

+"It perceives your projection," Sutra noted with surprise.
+"Few entities can detect this form of awareness."

+The void-touched figure moved toward the center of the chamber, stopping beside the pedestal that held the Meridian Sphere.
+It gestured toward the sphere, then toward Wei's projected awareness, making a connection between them.

+"It understands your purpose," Sutra interpreted.
+"This entity may have been a guardian of the Heart Chamber before the cataclysm—one who underwent transformation rather than abandoning their duty."

+The entity made another gesture, more complex than before, then placed its shadowy hand upon the Meridian Sphere.
+The crystal responded with increased luminescence, patterns within shifting to align with the entity's touch.

+"It's preparing the Sphere for access," Sutra explained.
+"Activating recognition protocols that would normally require specific cultivation techniques.
+This is... unexpected assistance."

+The void-touched guardian removed its hand from the Sphere and stepped back, once again gesturing toward Wei's projected awareness.
+The meaning seemed clear—it had prepared the way for Wei's access, should he choose to return physically.

 Wei's projected awareness lingered in the chamber, absorbing as much detail as possible while maintaining the connection to his physical body at the watch post.
 The effort of sustaining this divided perception grew increasingly taxing, his inexperience with the technique limiting its duration.

 "You must return before exhaustion compromises your control," Sutra advised.
 "What you've learned is sufficient to attempt physical access if you choose that path."

 Wei withdrew his projected awareness, the perception retracting back toward his physical form with increasing speed as he released the technique.
 The return created momentary disorientation as his consciousness reintegrated, perception once again limited to his immediate surroundings.

-The outer disciple beside him showed no sign of having noticed anything unusual, continuing his methodical observation of the perimeter.
-Wei's absence had been entirely spiritual rather than physical, leaving no external evidence of his exploration.

-As his awareness fully settled back into his body, Wei processed what he had learned.
+"Are you ill?"
+Lin asked, studying him with concern that seemed genuine despite her earlier suspicion.
+"You've been completely still for nearly twenty minutes, and your breathing changed."

+Wei blinked, reorienting himself to physical reality.
+"This one was practicing meditation techniques to maintain alertness during watch duty," he explained, offering a plausible half-truth.

+Lin's expression suggested she wasn't entirely convinced, but she nodded.
+"The Order Enforcer is approaching our position," she warned.
+"Try to look more... present."

+Wei straightened his posture and focused his attention outward just as the lead Enforcer appeared, her gray robes seeming to absorb the moonlight rather than reflect it.
+She paused, studying their watch position with the same unnerving intensity she had directed at Wei earlier.

+"Report any unusual observations immediately," she instructed, addressing Lin rather than Wei.
+"Particularly any changes in the ruins' luminescence patterns."

+"Yes, Honored Enforcer," Lin replied with appropriate deference.

+The Enforcer's gaze shifted to Wei briefly, her eyes narrowing slightly before she continued her patrol.
+Once she was beyond hearing range, Lin exhaled slowly.

+"She doesn't trust you," she observed quietly.
+"Which makes me wonder if I should."

+Wei maintained his neutral expression.
+"This one has given no cause for distrust beyond minor protocol violations."

+"Perhaps," Lin conceded.
+"Or perhaps there's more to a rootless servant who volunteers for Wastes expeditions than meets the eye."

+The remainder of their watch passed in tense silence, Wei carefully maintaining his outward appearance of dutiful attention while internally processing what he had learned.
 The Meridian Sphere represented invaluable knowledge—perhaps the most complete record of the Inverse Meridian Theory still existing in the world.
 Accessing it physically would advance his development by years or even decades compared to the gradual instruction Sutra could provide alone.

 Yet the risks were substantial.
 Leaving his post would violate direct orders, potentially resulting in severe punishment upon return to Azure Peaks.
 Encountering the Order Enforcer would have far worse consequences—the Order did not treat violations of their directives lightly, particularly when forbidden knowledge was involved.